m82labs/overlap_checker/README.md

 Application to reduce SQL Agent Job overlaps by introducing calculated job delays.

 ##Overview##
 For a quick overview, please read through the code comments, and my blog post on this project:

 ##Installation##
 Installation is fairly straight forward:
   1. Clone this repo.
   2. Open the solution and build it.
-  3. Run `SQL Scripts\Install.ps1` and tell it which instances to install Overlap Checker on, which database to use, and which schema to create the database objects in.
+  3. Run `Install\Install.ps1` and tell it which instances to install Overlap Checker on, which database to use, and which schema to create the database objects in.
   4. Now just copy the `JobOverlapChecker\bin\Debug\JobOverlapChecker.exe` and `SQL Scripts\JobOverlapChecker.exe.config` files to a folder on each instance and then set up a scheduled job on each instance with a step that executes `YourDB.YourSchema.AddJobDelayStep @operation = 'A'` followed by a step that executes `JobOverlapChecker.exe`.
 This will ensure that every job, even newly created ones, have the delay step added.

   ***WARNING: Read through the `Install.ps1` script, it will create various database objects on the instance(s) specified.***